Massachusetts Senate hopeful Warren leads fundraising race

-CHICAGO (Reuters) - Elizabeth Warren, the Democratic hopeful in a hotly contested Massachusetts U.S. Senate race, was the top fundraiser among Senate candidates in the third quarter with $12.1 million, according to reports from candidates on Monday.
+CHICAGO (Reuters) - Elizabeth Warren, the Democratic hopeful in a hotly contested Massachusetts race, was the top fundraiser among U.S. Senate candidates in the third quarter with $12.1 million, according to reports from candidates on Monday.

 Monday was the deadline for political campaigns to file their fund-raising reports with the Federal Election Commission for the quarter ended September 30.

-Warren is in a tight race with Republican incumbent Senator Scott Brown, one of just over a dozen contests that will decide whether Democrats keep majority Senate control.
+Warren is in a tight race with Republican incumbent Senator Scott Brown, one of about a dozen contests nationally that will determine whether Democrats keep majority control of the Senate.
 Republicans need a net gain of at least four seats to take the majority.

-Warren easily outraised Brown, but fell short of a spot in the money-raising record books.
+Warren easily out-raised Brown, but fell short of a spot in the money-raising record books, according to the Center for Responsive Politics.

 “It’s definitely a large quarterly total and puts her in the top tier,” said Bob Biersack, a senior fellow at the Center for Responsive Politics.
 “But it’s not unprecedented.”